douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * sistemo - system
 * sitelo - bucket
 * situacio - situation
-* situi - to be situated, to be located
+* situi - to be situated; to be located
 * situo - situation
 * skarabo - beetle
 * skeleto - skeleton